All Episodes

 And not only is he compromised, he's corrupt.

-He lied to everybody in the House Intel committee when he put out his report.
+He lied to everybody in the House Intel Committee when he put out his report.

-Yep, premeditated fraud on a Pfizer court.
+Yep, premeditated fraud on a FISA court.

-And yep, the bulk of information was the Hillary Clinton dirty dossier, the Russian dirty, unverifiable dossier.
+And yep, the bulk of information was the Hillary Clinton dirty dossier, the Russian, dirty, unverifiable dossier.

-And nope, there was no collusion as you know, the congenital compromise corrupt liar Adam Schiff was telling all of us for what, three long years.
+And nope, there was no collusion as, you know, the congenital compromise corrupt liar Adam Schiff was telling all of us for, what, three long years.

 Now, I'm watching it.